What is a Cheque Bounce?

 Issue the cheque only if account balance is enough.
 Always recheck the detail of the cheque.
 Ensure that the signature is not missing or is correct.
 At the same time, confirm the balance in the account before issuance of post-dated cheques.

-Under Section 138, Negotiable Instruments Act, 1881 this very dishonoring of the cheque is an actionable offense.
+Under Section 138, Negotiable Instruments Act of 1881, this very dishonoring of the cheque is an actionable offense.
 You might have to suffer one or some of the following fine, amounting to twice what the cheque is worth and 2 years in jail.